Darkglass Electronics Aggressively Distorting Advanced Machine Distortion & Compression Pedal

 For example, a control change 3 message with value 64 would set the Blend potentiometer halfway, and a control change 10 message with value 0 would move the high shelf EQ band to -12 dB.

-To change between ADAM’s presets, you must send MIDI program change messages.
+To change between Aggressively Distorting Advanced Machine’s presets, you must send MIDI program change messages.
 The program change number will always map to presets A, B, or C.

 Please note that these specifications are subject to change in future firmware updates.